kyle-rosa/differentiable_heat_method/README.md

 # Gallery
 ## Example Distance Fields
-The images below show the geodesic distance fields from three different points on the same mesh.
+The images above show the geodesic distance fields from three different points on the same mesh.
 The chosen vertices are purple, and the mesh gets more yellow with distance.
 <p align="center">
   <img src="gallery/example0.png?raw=true" width="300">
   <img src="gallery/example1.png?raw=true" width="300">